 The Blanking Polarization Level defines the voltage level of the blank output [blank_pad_o] when the blank signal is asserted.
 When BL is cleared ('0'), [blank_pad_o] is at a high voltage level when the blank signal is asserted and at a low voltage level when the blank signal is negated (i.e. blank is active high).
-When BL is set ('1'), [blank_pad_o] is at a low voltage level when the blank signal is asserted and at a high voltage level when the blank signal is asserted and at a high voltage level when the blank signal is negated (i.e. blank is active high).
+When BL is set ('1'), [blank_pad_o] is at a low voltage level when the blank signal is asserted and at a high voltage level when the blank signal is negated (i.e. blank is active low).